Dmitri Pavlov's Plain TeX macros

 - Download plain-ru.tex and lhcodes.mf and recode them into an appropriate encoding.
 Example for the KOI8-R encoding:

-We have to use tr from Plan 9, because the standard GNU tr does not support UTF-8.
+We have to use tr from Plan 9, because GNU tr does not support UTF-8.

 - Use INITEX to load plain-ru.tex together with some set of Russian hyphenation patterns and then perform dump.
 Example: